 Help!
 My Child Won't Self-Feed!May 21, 2020

 Parents often ask me for advice about how to encourage their child to self-feed.
+They also have a lot of questions about the popularity of baby-led weaning vs helping their baby eat.

 Common questions include: